sohailtahir5858/ShopNest-ecommerce/README.md

 # E-Commerce Website

-This is a feature-rich eCommerce platform built using **Laravel** for the backend and **JavaScript/Bootstrap** for the frontend.
+ShopNest-ecommerce is a feature-rich eCommerce platform built using **Laravel** for the backend and **JavaScript/Bootstrap** for the frontend.
 The application provides a seamless shopping experience with functionalities for product listing, cart management, order processing, and admin management tools.

 ---